 When I dig a little deeper and ask them questions about their exercise/training, nutrition, and general lifestyle habits over the last number of years and decades, things become a lot more clear.

-In most cases it’s not the person’s age is the primary reason they are noticing their distance decreasing and physical capacities declining but instead:
+In most cases, it’s not the person’s age is the primary reason they are noticing they are losing club head speeed and physical capacities declining, but instead:

 “The number of years of sedentary lifestyle, and poor habits since their natural physical peak”.